materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 ```bash
 bma record create --config-file=$PWD/bma_config.yaml --metadata-file=$PWD/data/input/metadata.yaml --data-files=$PWD/data/input/upload --publish
 ```
-- Once execution is completed, click the link that is printed in the terminal to access the record's web page.
+- Once the execution is completed, copy the record's id and click the link that is printed in the terminal to access the record's web page.

 ### Update the first version